letmeentertainyou/IceBrakes/README.txt

 $ sudo cp icebrakes.py /usr/local/bin/icebrakes

-If you are interested in diving into the code or using IceBrakes as a module I have documented the entire api of icebrakes.py in docs/IceBrakes API.txt
+If you are interested in diving into the code or using IceBrakes as a module I have documented the entire api in docs/API.txt

 *** What is IceBrakes? ***

-IceBreaks is an attempt to provide typescript style const variables to python.
+IceBreaks is an attempt to provide immutable variables to python.
 That is, what if a linter could tell you when you break immutability?

-It's true that python has things like tuples and frozen data classes which cannot be modified; the value of any variable in python can be freely assigned.
+While it's true that python has things like tuples and frozen data classes which cannot be modified unfortunately the value of any variable in a python script can be freely assigned.
 Consider the following python code.

     x = (1, 2, 3)   # this is a tuple